abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 ## How Asynchronous code works in JavaScript

+Lets's start from the beginning.
+When you visit a web page, you run a browser to do so (Chrome, Firefox, Safari, Edge).
+Each browser has its own version of JavaScript Runtime with a set of Web API's, methods that developers can access from the window object.

+In a synchronous language, only one thing can be done at a time.
+Imagine an alert on the page, blocking the user from accessing any part of the page until the OK button is clicked.
+If everything in JavaScript that took a significant amount of time, blocked the browser, then we would have a pretty bad user experience.

+This is where **concurrency** and the **event loop** come in.

 **Concurrency model** and the **event loop** are the most important concepts in `javascript` and they are part of the **browser** not `javascript`

 > **Concurrency model** is how javascript engine handles multiple tasks happening at the same time and how it decides which piece of code to run next.
 > ![Concurrency model](./img/concurrency-model.png)
+>
+> Even though JavaScript is a single threaded language, there are worker threads that work in the background that don't block the main thread.
+Just like **a browser creates a new thread when you open a new tab**.
+The workers work through messages being sent, but don't have access to the full program.

 All this happens in the javascript engine which is part of the browser (javascript runtime)
 ![Event Loop](./img/event-loop-1.png)